 During the active growth period, interior temperatures are fine for Silver Squill's grown as houseplants.
 Outdoor plants can withstand winter temperatures down to 30°F (-1°C).
 Try growing Silver Squill outdoors during spring and summer when ambient temperatures are at least 60°F (15°C).
 In cold regions, move the plant back indoors.

-Use a soil based potting mixture and plant Silver Squill bulbs in pans or half-pots.
-Pot up the bulbs in the spring, but no more than 3 bulbs in a single 4 to 6 inches (10 to 15 cm) pot.
+Use a soil-based potting mixture and plant Silver Squill bulbs in pans or half-pots.
+Pot up the bulbs in the spring, but no more than three bulbs in a single 4 to 6 inches (10 to 15 cm) pot.
 Space the bulbs evenly over the surface and bury only the bottom half or each bulb in the potting mixture.
-During the fist 4 or 6 weeks do not feed the plants and water sparingly, allowing the top half or the potting mixture to dry out between waterings.
+During the first 4 or 6 weeks, do not feed the plants and water sparingly, allowing the top half of the potting mixture to dry out between waterings.
 When the new roots should be well established, treat the plants in the normal way.
 Break up overcrowded clumps every 2 or 3 years.

 During the growth season, apply liquid fertilizer once per month.

 Growing Silver Squill is extremely easy.
 Those bulbs that were mentioned will increase over the years until the plant is crowded in its pot.
 The next time you repot it, you can separate away some of the bulbs to start new plants.
 Wait until flowers have faded, unpot the plant and gently break away the bulbs.

 While Silver Squill propagation is possible through seed, germination can be capricious, and growth is very slow.

 - Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus

 Subscribe now and be up to date with our latest news and updates.